maduwatas/Vin-HkE/README.md

 > [!IMPORTANT]
 > When karoo starts a new activity it disable wifi by default.
 HkE attempts to start wifi but not always get it due operating system restrictions.
 You will have an advice icon when losses internet access.
 In the major of case you must activate wifi manually at the start of your ride.

+# HkE translations
+If want contribute with a translation to your language download strings.xml file and translate tags.
+Contact with me at this git repository or at vinagreapp@gmail.com and I will upload your file in next Vin HkE release.
+Thanks and happy ride!

+# APK
+Download Vinapp HkE here: https://github.com/maduwatas/Vin-HkE/releases/download/latest/

 # SDK Implementation details

 It is necessary to have the dependency on Hammerhead extensions for Vinapp HkE to work.